Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 How you can solve for Clue 3 in Game 3 of the \#ALXchallenge2022
 ---

-This twitter feed came up, I was stuck at Level 23 by the time I saw this
+This Twitter feed came up, I was stuck at Level 23 by the time I saw this

 <!-- ![Aunty Betty Tweet](./assets/img/game-in-game.png) -->
 <div class="img-snippet">
 	<img class="curved-edge" src="./assets/img/game-in-game.png" alt="Aunty Betty Tweet">
 </div>

-So as we can see from the tweet, the clue can be found some where inside the domain [`venicodivici.co`](http://venicodivici.co)
+So as we can see from the tweet, the clue can be found somewhere inside the domain [`venicodivici.co`](http://venicodivici.co)

 ### Level 0